Ale9806/Bash-Scrpiting-/README.md

 ````
 ./filename.sh
 ````
+** If you modiefed your program, there is no need to give permissions again**

 This is the basic structure of how we create bash scrpits.
 Be sure to follow the tutiral to learn more.